gotify/android/README.md

 * Search for "Battery Optimization"
 * Find "Gotify" and disable battery optimization

+See also https://dontkillmyapp.com for phone manufacturer specific instructions to disable battery optimizations.

 ### Minimize the Gotify foreground notification

 *Only possible for Android version >= 8*